-BMS-986001 is currently being studied in a Phase II clinical trial.
+BMS-986001 is currently being studied in a Phase IIb clinical trial.2

 What have recent studies shown about BMS-986001?

-In a Phase Ia-IIb study, four different strengths of BMS-986001 taken once daily were compared with placebo in HIV-infected, treatment-experienced participants who were off therapy for at least 3 months.
-Study participants did not receive additional anti-HIV drugs as part of a background regimen.
-(A background regimen is a combination of drugs that are not being studied as the investigational drug[s] in the clinical trial, but are being given to help control a participant’s HIV infection.)
+In a 10-day Phase Ib-IIa study, four different strengths of BMS-986001 taken once daily were compared with placebo in HIV-infected participants who had taken HIV medicines before entering the study (treatment-experienced) but who were off HIV medicines for at least 3 months.
+(A placebo is an inactive drug that is identical in appearance to the active drug being studied.)
+Study participants did not receive additional HIV medicines as part of a background regimen.
+(A background regimen is a combination of drugs that are not being studied as the investigational drug[s] in the clinical trial, but are being given to help control a participant’s HIV infection.)9,10

-In this trial, significant reductions in viral load were seen after 10 days of treatment with each of the BMS-986001 doses studied.
-In terms of safety, BMS-986001 was generally well tolerated.
+In this study, significant reductions in the amount of HIV in the blood (viral load) were seen after 10 days of treatment with each of the BMS-986001 doses studied.
+In terms of safety, BMS-986001 was generally well tolerated.9,10

 Where can I get more information about clinical trials studying BMS-986001?